-- · any adverse environmental impacts of the release - · algal blooms - stream flow and hydrology - · bank stability, erosion and watercourse bank slumping - water quality parameters listed in Schedule B, Table 4 Contaminant Limits and Schedule B, Table 5 - Contaminant Limits for Protecting the Environmental Value of Drinking Water - biological monitoring indicators in accordance with ANZECC & ARMCANZ (2000), including the before, after, control, impact (BACI) principal - metals and metalloids in sediment, and - · a selection of invertebrate species to assess exoskeleton density.
+- · any adverse environmental impacts of the release - · algal blooms - stream flow and hydrology - · bank stability, erosion and watercourse bank slumping - water quality parameters listed in Schedule B, Table 4 Contaminant Limits and Schedule B, Table 5 - Contaminant Limits for Protecting the Environmental Value of Drinking Water - biological monitoring indicators in accordance with ANZECC & ARMCANZ (2000), including the before, after, control, impact (BACI) principal - metals and metalloids in sediment, and - a selection of invertebrate species to assess exoskeleton density.

-With respect to the biological indicators, the EA does not specify which indicators to use, providing that they enable any adverse environmental impacts of the release be detected, and that they are monitored in accordance with ANZECC & ARMCANZ (2000) (superceeded by ANZG (2018)) and the BACI principal.
-ANZG (2018) adopts a weight-of-evidence approach, and so the REMP applies a range of indicators that may be directly (water and sediment quality) or indirectly (biological parameters) influenced by the desalinated release.
-The biological parameters include benthic macroinvertebrates and pelagic zooplankton (microinvertebrates), both of which may have potentially sensitive taxa, as well as fish that are at a higher tropic level than the invertebrates.
-Exoskeleton condition of crustacean taxa is included because early studies identified potential risk associated with low ion concentrations on the ability of these taxa to mineralise exoskeletons.
-Finally, turtles are included in the monitoring program because two species (white-throated snapping turtle and Fitzroy River turtle) that occur in the project area are threatened.
+With respect to the biological indicators, the EA does not specify which indicators to use, providing that they enable any adverse environmental impacts of the release be detected, and that they are monitored in accordance with ANZECC & ARMCANZ (2000) (superseded by ANZG (2018)) and the BACI principal.
+ANZG (2018) adopts a weight-of-evidence approach, and so the REMP applies a range of indicators that were assessed in the baseline studies, specifically:

+- · water and sediment quality, which may be directly affected by the release - macroinvertebrates, fish and turtles, which may be indirectly affected by the release, noting that fish and turtles are at a higher tropic level than the macroinvertebrates, and that two of the turtle species are threatened, and - microcrustacean exoskeleton condition, which may indicate potential risks associated with low ion (i.e. calcium and magnesium) concentrations on the ability of these taxa to mineralise exoskeletons.